-Courses to take at community college, or in your first years at CSUH:
+Courses to take at community college, or in your first years at CSUEB:

-Community college courses other than those four may transfer to the University for credit, but do not usually meet the requirements for any program in Psychology.
+Community college courses other than the above four may transfer to the University for credit, but do not usually meet the requirements for any program in Psychology.

 The one course sequence to worry about:

-After completing Introductory Statistics, take Statistical Methods in the Social Sciences (Stat 3010), or other Statistics courses listed in the catalog as alternative prerequisites to Psyc 3100.
+- After completing Introductory Statistics (Stat 1000), take Statistical Methods in the Social Sciences (Stat 3010).

 A good plan is to take Stat 1000 and Psyc 2020 no later than the first quarter of your junior year.
 Take Stat 3010 the following quarter, and Psyc 3100 the quarter after that.
 Then take one 4800 lab, and then another, for five quarters in all.